Celebrities infected by the coronavirus - France 24

 Paris (AFP)

-Tom Hanks and his wife, actress and singer Rita Wilson, are the first Hollywood stars to announce they are infected.
-They have been placed in quarantine in a Gold Coast hospital in Australia.
-Hanks has urged the public to heed the advice of experts.
+Five days later the pair was released from hospital and have since self-quarantined.

+British actor Idris Elba said on March 16 he had tested positive for the virus and has gone into self-isolation.

-Best-selling Chilean writer Luis Sepulveda, who lives in northern Spain, has also been infected, showing symptoms of the new Coronavirus in February, after he had returned to his home from a literary festival in neighbouring Portugal.
+Chilean author Luis Sepulveda, who lives in northern Spain, has the virus and is in hospital.
+He felt the first symptoms on February 25, two days after returning from a literary festival in Portugal.

 - Sport -